ibm-cloud-docs/databases-for-postgresql/high-availability.md

 FATAL: remaining connection slots are reserved for non-replication superuser connections
 ```
 your application is exceeding this connection limit.
 The recommended solution is to make use of connection pooling.
 It is possible to raise the connection limit, but connections to the database consume resources.
-To raise the connection limit, you might have to [scale your deployment](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-dashboard-settings#scaling-resources) and then you must [open a support ticket](https://cloud.ibm.com/unifiedsupport/cases/add).
+To raise the connection limit, you might have to [scale your deployment](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-dashboard-settings#scaling-resources) and then [change the PostgreSQL configuration](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration#changing-configuration).

 ### Connection Pooling